UNIZAR-30226-2025-11/backend/README.md

 npm run compose:up -- database                  # Run DB only

-npm run compose:down        # Stop the service
+npm run compose:down        # Stop the service npm run compose:down -- -v  # Stop the service and DELETE the data in the database
 ```

 In order for the backend container to access the database container, the database's host must be `database` (which is the service's name).
 If the backend is run locally and the database is run in a container, use `localhost`.